PrimeOS Android Emulator

 Grab PrimeOS image file.

 Prime OS: You can grab PrimeOS for both 32-bit and 64-bit architecture.
 Unless a computer is decade old, you probably need the 64-bit version.
 Go to this XDA-website thread and download the operating system.

 You have two options; the “exe Installer” will suppose you’re running Windows and upon installing, select a user data size and partition where the OS gets installed.
 This installs the OS to the partition you’ve selected along with GRUB 2 bootloader.
-Warning: this can erase other operating systems from boot information, Since such installer use Grub2.
-If you don’t know the meaning on the last line, follow the next method.
+Warning: this can erase other operating systems from boot information Since such installers use Grub2.
+If you don’t know the meaning of the last line, follow the next method.

 PrimeOS Android Emulator FAQ

 PrimeOS operating system gives a complete desktop experience similar to Windows or macOS with access to millions of Android apps.
 It is designed to bring you the best of both worlds – a complete fusion of Android and PC.

 PrimeOS is an Android-x86 based OS which provides desktop experience on any x86 based device providing user top of the line features like multi-window, taskbar and deca-pro key mapper for gamers.

 How do I remove Prime OS from the boot menu?